Dzongu - A place blessed by god

 There is a mystical side to this waterfall….
 Lepchas believe that the souls of the departed pass through this waterfall on the road to the after world.
 The surrounding hillocks have caves which were once the abode of Guru Rinpoche.
 The place has a wonderful atmosphere and it’s a great place for meditation.
 There is a traditional bamboo bridge here that will take you straight to a hot water spring with rumored medicinal properties.

 There are umpteen waterfalls in Dzongu but Lingzey falls are the best of them all.
 This falls is in Lingzya on the route to Pentong and Sakyong.
 The drive towards the waterfall will take you through the villages of Nom, Shibim and Passingdang and mountains and bamboo bridges.
-This one has a drop of 250 feet and is very photogenic.
+At one point you will need to cross the river Teesta driving on the river bed and this part is often submerged underwater.
+So you need a large vehicle like a Bolero.
+This waterfall has a drop of 250 feet and is very photogenic.

 Traditional Bamboo bridges made by Lepchas